Even Though I'm Leaving: Commercial performance

-"Even Though I'm Leaving" reached No. 1 on Billboard's Country Airplay chart on November 23, 2019 and stayed on top of the chart for three weeks.
+"Even Though I'm Leaving" reached No. 1 on Billboard's Country Airplay chart on November 23, 2019, and stayed on top of the chart for three weeks.
 It then fell to No. 2 for the chart dated December 14, while Old Dominion's "One Man Band" overtook it at the top.
-It remained at No. 2 the following week (with Thomas Rhett's "Remember You Young" claiming the top spot) before returning to No. 1 for two additional weeks starting with the chart dated December 28, making for a total of five non-consecutive weeks at No. 1.
+It remained at No. 2 the following week, having been leapfrogged by Thomas Rhett's "Remember You Young" at the top before returning to No. 1 for two additional weeks starting with the chart dated December 28, making for a total of five non-consecutive weeks at No. 1.
 With this song, Combs also extended his record of first singles being consecutive No. 1s to seven on the Country Airplay chart.
 It also reached a peak of number 11 on the Billboard Hot 100, becoming Combs' first top 20 entry on the chart.

-The song was certified Gold by the RIAA on October 24, 2019.
+The song was certified 5× Platinum by the RIAA on October 6, 2025.
 It has sold 226,000 copies in the United States as of March 2020.